Intersection of Lee Highway and Glebe Road

 On Dec.
 14, 2019, the County Board approved a $3.88 million contract with Rustler Construction, Inc., to build the project's streetscape and bus stop upgrades.

-This next phase will begin construction in May 2020, with work anticipated to be completed by spring 2022 (Update: Substantial completion for the project is now forecasted for September 2021).
+This next phase began construction in May 2020, with work anticipated to be completed by spring 2022 (Update: Substantial completion for the project is now forecasted for September 2021).
 It will construct exclusive left turn lanes along North Glebe Road, upgrade traffic signal equipment and streetlights, upgrade the traffic signal’s phasing and timings, upgrade water mains and stormwater infrastructure, enhance crosswalks and bus stops, widen sidewalks, and provide ADA-accessible curb ramps and commercial driveway aprons.

 What to expect during construction:

 - Current work hours are 8 am to 4 pm, Monday through Friday.

 - All businesses located within the project area will remain open, and there will be minimal impacts to off-street parking.

 - Construction crews typically will close one travel lane adjacent to the work area with drums/cones while maintaining one lane of traffic in each direction.

 - During several of the work phases occurring in the middle of the Lee Highway/Glebe Road intersection and in the corners of the intersection, it will be necessary to set up detours to route vehicles around the surrounding street network.